ICYMI: Digible recently launched our newest service offering - websites! Learn More >

 After all errors and alerts are addressed we will circle back around and perform a manual resolution test on all the pages of your website.
 At Digible, we sometimes call this a “Blowup Test”.

 Website visitors who have visual impairment may increase the size of a site by zooming in 300% to 500% to see the page content easier.
-It is important that the template does not break if a user does this.
-It is a simple but important test, especially for our active senior living property websites, where a number of visitors might have various levels of visual impairments.
+The template mustn’t break if a user does this.
+It is a simple but important test, especially for our active senior living property websites, where several visitors might have various levels of visual impairments.

 Manual Keyboard Navigation Test